If you’re like most people, you’ve probably come across a dream home or two while scrolling through Zillow or another listing site.

 And if you’re not sure, waiting and saving will only put you in a better position to buy in the future.

 Figuring out whether to buy or rent is a financial decision with many factors and long-term consequences.
-While the mortgage interest rates are as low as they’ve ever been this year, the pandemic and its effects on the economy complicate the decision further.
+And right now, low mortgage rates, a competitive housing market, and the changing nature of work and location requirements all serve to complicate the decision further.

-Thinking through how long you plan to stay in your next place, and what your savings and budget for unexpected expenses looks like can help you figure out whether it makes sense to rent or buy your next home.
+Thinking through how long you plan to stay in your next place and what your savings and budget for unexpected expenses look like can help you figure out whether it makes sense to rent or buy your next home.